LizzyonGit/fruits-hold-em/README.md

 - __The 404 page__

-  - The 404.html page consists of a simple text explaining the page is not found, and a **Play Fruits hold 'em** button that links to the home page.
+  - The 404.html page consists of a simple text saying it is not a lucky page, and a **Play Fruits hold 'em** button that links to the home page.

   Project file: 404.html